 "Animal Crossing" trains its users in patience, as stores within the game close at night as they do in real life, and fish and insects sometimes resist capture.
 Its bright characters and peaceful vacation setting help provide a change of scenery, while still being somewhat realistic (you have to take out home loans to expand your real estate).

-As more people begin to play the game, an online feature allows you to visit friends' islands, making it possible for players in real life to connect to each other.
-It could be a way for people to connect online during social distancing.
+an online feature allows you to visit friends' islands, making it possible for players in real life to connect to each other.
+It could be

 In contrast, "Doom Eternal" throws you right into skull-smashing, guns-blazing action set to a rousing soundtrack, and hardly ever lets up.
 Being able to progress in "Doom," especially at harder difficulty levels like "ultra-violence" and "nightmare" mode, is truly a test of skill.